 Purchasing a beach rental is by no means a get-rich-quick investment.
 It takes time and money to run a successful vacation rental business.
 However, once you hit your stride, the investment can be highly lucrative.

 Once again, the amount of rental income you can earn will depend on the beach house’s size, location, and amenities.
-Generally, though, successful beach house vacation rentals could typically earn anywhere from $20,000 up to $50,000 in yearly rental income, although some could make less, and others, way more.
+Generally, though, successful beach house vacation rentals could typically earn anywhere from $20,000 up to $50,000 in yearly rental, although some could make less, and others, way more.

 When running any vacation rental business, it’s crucial to be as cost-efficient as possible by streamlining and automating the daily activities of running the business.
 Vacation rental software like iGMS helps hosts maximize their revenue and ROI by offering robust tools for every aspect of their vacation rental management.